davidVeer/CarInformation/README.md

-keep class diagrams up to date and versioned in separate version subdirectories in class diagram directory (/version1_0, version1_5, /version2_0 etc.). include a .txt file with why and how it was changed to better analyse and improve future class diagrams.
+keep class diagrams up to date and versioned in separate version subdirectories in class diagram directory (/version1_0, version1_5, /version2_0 etc.). include a .txt file with why and how it was changed to better analyse and improve future class diagrams. figure out a way to decrease code duplication for comparators

 ### GUI
 wireframe for GUI should be built and designed clearly so no mistakes in interpretation can occur and